willhan123/Docs/practice/common-bestpractice-en.md

 ## **存储实力管理**
 Below tips are advised when manage TenDB storage instance:
-It's suggested to use SSD/NVME disk to avoid I/O bottleneck.
+1. Use SSD/NVME disk to avoid I/O bottleneck.
-It's suggested to use Binlog of ROW mode.
+2. Use Binlog of ROW mode.
-It's suggested to use a physical backup manner to back your data.
+3. Use a physical backup manner to back your data.
 It's suggested to switch upload Binlog to remote backup system, in every 5 minutes.
-When dropping a partition, use the hard link trick to avoid influence on I/O performance.
+4. When dropping a partition, use the hard link trick to avoid influence on I/O performance.

 ## **Sharding number**
 All data in old shards must be re-organized to change the number of shards, which could make a heavy workload to the system.
 So it's crucial to choose a proper sharding number.
 Usually it's suggested to shard your data with 1.5 times to 2 times of your expected data amount.
-To make it easier to scale up or scale down the cluster, It's suggested to use a sharding number with more submultiples, such as 12, 26 or 24.
+To make it easier to scale up or scale down the cluster, It's suggested to use a sharding number with more submultiples, such as 12, 16 or 24.